-\subsection{Checkpoint Selection Strategy}
+\subsubsection{Checkpoint Selection Strategy}

-For each model, we selected the \textbf{first checkpoint} where the training loss enters a narrow empirically derived band of \textbf{1.050 to 1.045}.
-This range consistently marks the onset of structured behavior without overfitting.
-Earlier checkpoints underperform on reasoning and formatting, while later ones often degrade into degenerate modes—characterized by format bleed, repetition, or structural collapse.
+For each model, we select the \textbf{earliest checkpoint} whose training loss enters the empirically identified band \textbf{[1.045, 1.050]}, before degeneracy begins to rise.
+This range consistently marks the onset of the target structured behavior without overfitting.
+Earlier checkpoints underperform on reasoning and formatting, whereas later ones more often exhibit degeneracy, including repetition, \texttt{<think>} format bleed, and structural collapse.

-\subsection{Selected Checkpoints}
+\subsubsection{Selected Checkpoints}